hashicorp/vault/website/source/guides/lease.html.md

 Consider the following scenarios:

 - Currently, there is no **break glass** procedure available
-- Credentials for externals systems (e.g. AWS, MySQL) are shared
+- Credentials for external systems (e.g. AWS, MySQL) are shared
 - Need a temporal access to database in a specific scenario

 ## Solution

 Vault has built-in support for secret revocation.
 Vault can revoke not only single secret, but also a tree of secrets.
-For example, Vault can revoke all secrets read by a specific user or all secrets of a specific type.
+For example, Vault can revoke all secrets read by a specific **user** or all secrets of a specific **type**.
 Revocation assists in key rolling as well as locking down systems in the case of an intrusion.
 This also allows for organizations to plan and train for various "break glass" procedures.

 ## Prerequisites

 To perform the tasks described in this guide, you need to have a Vault environment.
 Refer to the [Getting Started](/intro/getting-started/install.html) guide to install Vault.
 Make sure that your Vault server has been [initialized and unsealed](/intro/getting-started/deploy.html).

 ## Steps